Filtering

 Filter Arrays

 Multiple filters can be combined using arrays.
-By default, ANY filter must pass for the action to execute (OR logic).
+A flat array uses AND logic — every filter must pass for the action to execute.

 {